Kolasib

-Kolasib is a town and headquarters of Kolasib district in Mizoram, India.
+Kolasib is a town located in the northern part of Mizoram, India.
+It serves as the headquarters of the Kolasib District.
+Situated along the border with the state of Assam, Kolasib is an important transit point connecting Mizoram with the rest of India.
+The town is known for its strategic location and serves as a gateway to Mizoram from the neighboring state.

 Demographics

 As of the 2011 Census of India, Kolasib district had a population of 83,955.
-Males constitute 51.12% of the population and females 48.88%.
-Kolasib has an average literacy rate of 93.50%, higher than the national average of 74.04%: male literacy is 94.57%, and female literacy is 92.38%.
-Population growth rate of Kolasib district was 27.28 percent during the decade.

 Economy

-Kolasib is agriculture-dominated economy with a few service sector jobs as it is a district capital.
-A large number of people cultivate beetle nut, oil palms, rice, wheat and fish which is both consumed and exported to other districts of Mizoram.
+Kolasib is an agriculture-dominated economy with a few service sector jobs, as it is a district capital.
+A large number of people cultivate betel nut, oil palms, rice, wheat and fish which are both consumed and exported to other districts of Mizoram.